All Episodes

 You have the understanding of how to manage your money.

-You have the moral standard of what you're going to do with the people, because people are very precious.
+You have the moral standard of what you're going to do with the people because people are very precious.

-And so you have to take it to the next level.
+And so you have to take it to the next level and you're going to have to be there.

-The people who want to be employees, the people who don't want to think, they want to go to ChatGPT for everything, then what they're saying is I am taking away my ability to have accountability for anything and I am giving it to this machine because I'm using that machine or that software, ChatGPT, to do everything for me, to solve all my problems.
+And I'm giving it to this machine because I'm using that machine or that software, ChatGPT, to do everything for me, to solve all my problems.

 Well, then the logical next step is you're the middleman.